wach78/lexicon-FlowControl-oop/README.md

 ├── .gitattributes
 └── .gitignore

+## Code style

+The project uses a simple folder structure:

+- `Enums` contains enum types
+- `Services` contains classes with application logic
+- `Records` is reserved for simple data objects if needed
+- `Program.cs` handles the console menu and user interaction

 ## Notes
-This is a learning project and may be refactored further as new C# concepts are introduced.
+This is a learning project for practicing C# fundamentals and basic OOP.